 • Presidential candidates of a political group that is not a recognized political party qualify for the general election ballot by filing a petition with the Secretary of State no later than the first Monday of August before the general election.
 The petition shall be signed by not less than five thousand (5,000) qualified electors of the state.
-[A.C.A. §7-8-302(5)(B) as amended by Act 273 of 2021]
+[A.C.A. §7-8-302(5)(B)]